axiell/imu-api-perl/README.md

     $session->connect();
     ```

-    This technique is useful when planning to create several connections to the same server or when wanting to get a [Handler](#2.1\)-handlers) object to create the connection automatically.
+    This technique is useful when planning to create several connections to the same server or when wanting to get a [Handler](#2-1-handlers) object to create the connection automatically.

-## 2.1) Handlers
+<h2 id="2-1-handlers">Handlers</h2>

 Once a connection to an IMu server has been established, it is possible to create handler objects to submit requests to the server and receive responses.